 - Anyone that is sensitive to smells in general, or where the laundry is near living areas

 Why is a separate prewash cycle needed?

 A separate prewash cycle with detergent, removes excess soiling from nappies, so that the main wash is done in clean water which produces best results.
 Loading does not matter for the pre wash cycle, only for the main wash cycle.

 Choose a short cycle, approximately 30-45mins that agitates, rinses and spins, include detergent (see the Detergent Index for quantities) and dry pail as normal.

 Most ‘prewash’ functions on the washing machine don’t do a rinse and spin following the agitation part of the cycle, or remove the dirty water before the main wash.
 If the machine has a separate detergent compartment for prewash, agitates, removes the prewash water, rinses and spins, then try this function in addition to the main wash cycle, instead of a separate prewash cycle.
 If smells, stains or other issues occur, revert to a separate pre wash cycle.

 If you love our work and resources, please consider becoming a website member.

-There are three options for a digital Clean Cloth Nappies Membership:
+There are two options for a digital Clean Cloth Nappies Membership:

 - AUD/$30 for an annual Membership

-The Annual and Monthly digital Membership subscriptions provide you with unlimited access to the following Member only website pages:
+The Annual and Quarterly digital Membership subscriptions provide you with unlimited access to the following Member only website pages: